 KPI is whether the metric is changing over time and whether it’s increasing or decreasing and in what direction.

 So generally, a metric becomes a KPI when it impacts your SEO Campaign significantly.
-You can greatly increase the conversion rate on a website by optimising the site for keywords, good design and so on.
+You can greatly increase the conversion rate on a website by optimizing the site for keywords, good design and so on.

-How to Find Your Relevant KPIs For an SEO Campaign
+How to Find Your Relevant KPIs For an SEO Campaign – KPIs in seo

 To precisely quantify your SEO success, decide what you are really trying to achieve from your SEO campaigns.
 How do you want the end-result to look like?

 1. First, identify what the client’s business is about and its specific objectives.
 It can be increase in conversions or an increase in the number of orders.
 Also do a competition analysis on the relevant keywords.
 It’s because a higher competition can take a long time and requires larger work volume before you actually start delivering results.